New examples of words for which binomial complexities and subword complexity coincide: Main results and proof strategies

 \subsection{Stability by coloring}

 We now present our second key lemma, which establishes a stability result under coloring for words whose $k$-binomial complexity coincides with their subword complexity.
 Its proof is given in Section~\ref{sec:stability}.
-Note that, since Sturmian words have their $2$-binomial complexity equal to their subword complexity, statement (iv) of Theorem~\ref{th:main} is a special case of this more general statement.

 \begin{lemma} Let $w_0\in\A^\N$ and $w_1\in\B^\N$ be two infinite words written over disjoint alphabets.
 If there exists $k\in\N_{>0}$ such that $b_{w_0}^k=p_{w_0}$ and $b_{w_1}^k=p_{w_1}$, then, for every letter $a\in\A$, the $k$-binomial complexity of $\colour(w_0,a,w_1)$ coincides with its subword complexity. \end{lemma}